Proven-Paradox/shaper-system/Handbook.md

 Effect: Move 1 Zone.
 Description: The most basic way to move in combat.
 This can represent running, jumping, climbing, swimming, or any other kind of motion to get around, in any combination.

-> Note that you may use your Major Actions to take a second Minor Action per round, making the default maximum movement speed of a character 2 Zones per turn.
+> Note that you may use your Major Actions to take a second Minor Action per Round, making the default maximum movement speed of a character 2 Zones per Turn.
 >
 > Also note that diagonal movement on a square grid map is not permitted.